-The importance of supervisory transparency and accountability has been stressed by the Basel Committee on Banking Supervision and by the new European Banking Legislation: Directive 2013/36/EU and Regulation (EU) No 575/2013.
+The importance of supervisory transparency and accountability is stressed by the Basel Committee on Banking Supervision and by the European Banking Legislation: Directive 2013/36/EU and Regulation (EU) No 575/2013.

 In this section, the CSSF will publish and give access to information regarding the texts of laws, regulations, administrative rules and general guidance adopted in the field of prudential regulation and supervision in Luxembourg.

-The supervisory disclosure requirements cover options and national discretions available in EU banking legislation, general criteria and methodologies used nationally in the Supervisory Review and Evaluation Process (SREP).
-This section contains also aggregate statistical data on key aspects of the implementation of the prudential framework in Luxembourg.
+The supervisory disclosure requirements cover options and national discretions available in EU banking legislation, as well as general criteria and methodologies used nationally in the Supervisory Review and Evaluation Process (the “SREP”).
+This section also contains aggregate statistical data on key aspects of the implementation of the prudential framework in Luxembourg.

 The content of the pages in this section has been divided into four sections:

 1. Laws and regulations adopting in each Member State the provisions of Directive 2013/36/EU and Regulation (EU) No 575/2013.

 These texts outline the primary supervisory requirements for supervised credit institutions and investment firms.